wumpz/netbeans-project-switcher/README.md

 Presents one single project of the projects tree.

-Using Netbeans I found it alway hard to navigate through the projects tree.
+Using Netbeans I found it always hard to navigate through the projects tree.
 Especially with many open tree nodes, you have to scroll backwards and forward to find the node you need.